Roland Haig: German spring offensive

+He was promoted to brevet lieutenant colonel in January 1918.
 The brigade entered the front line, having been in a period of rest and training, on 25 December, at Passchendaele.
 The brigade was then brought into action to defend against the German spring offensive in March 1918, being the first part of the division to reach their positions near Eterpigny on 23 March.
 The position was attacked heavily as part of Operation Michael, and by 25 March Haig had been forced to partially withdraw, making his new headquarters at Ablaincourt.
 8th Division was given a line to defend between Chaulnes and Estrées, which was attacked in force by the Germans on 26 March.
 The division, with 24th Brigade one of two in the front line, repulsed the attack with heavy losses, but was forced to continue retreating because they were at risk of being cut off from the rest of the army, which had moved further back.
 The division moved to a line near Rosieres, where it was heavily attacked at 8 a.m. on 27 March.
 The Germans managed to penetrate the right of the division's line, but were pushed back in a counter-attack by Haig's Sherwood Foresters, after which the front around them stabilised.

 Despite this the division was again at risk of being cut off because of failures to hold in other parts of the army, and on 28 March they fell back to between Vrely and Caix.
 Having left for the new line at 3:30 am, Haig was forced to retreat again later in the day when the German advance reached Caix.
 His brigade was then billeted at Moreuil, described by the divisional history as "now so utterly exhausted that they were quite unfit to move".
 The next day Haig's brigade was split from 8th Division and sent north to reinforce 24th Division at Berteaucourt, but soon returned to 8th Division where it replaced the Canadian cavalry that had fought the Battle of Moreuil Wood on 30 March.
 Haig's brigade was relieved in the morning of 2 April, going to rest at Cavillon near Amiens.